-Alafia closes its gates at sunset.
-Be sure call ahead if you plan to arrive after 5 PM.
-It's also a good idea to make sure that the Thatcher Road entrance is open as your time at Alafia approaches.
-Flooding tends to close Thatcher Road on occasion.
+Alafia closes its gates at sunset, so be sure to call ahead if you plan to arrive after 5 PM.
+It's also a good idea to make sure that the Thatcher Road entrance is open, as flooding tends to close the road on occasion.
 Note that the Ranger Station is on County Road 39 (not Jameson Road as GPS systems may show).
 The campground is located off of the main park entrance, so those who are parking their campervan overnight will want to enter the park near the Ranger Station.

 Motorists should remain alert and aware that cyclists, horseback riders, and hikers may be present in parking lots and road crossings.
-Alafia offers multiple modes of travel throughout the park, allowing campers to give driven vehicles a break and enjoy the park in a more natural manner through hiking, biking, horseback riding, and water travel.
+Alafia offers multiple modes of travel throughout the park, allowing campers to give vehicles a break and enjoy the park in a more natural manner through hiking, biking, horseback riding, and water travel.

 The Alafia River State Park Campground is accessible via County Road 39.
 (Note that some navigation systems have incorrectly shown the campground to be located on Jameson Road.)
 The campground is located just beyond the ranger station inside the park.
-The campground’s proximity to Alafia Lake means that getting from your campsite to the water easy.
+The campground’s proximity to Alafia Lake means that getting from your campsite to the water is easy.

-Solar-heated showers and large picnic pavilions are available in the campground.
-Each site is equipped with water and electric hookups.
-RV and camper setups need to be 55 feet or less for travel and movement within the campground.
+Solar-heated showers and large picnic pavilions are available in the campground, and each site is equipped with water and electric hookups.
+RV and camper setups need to be 55 feet or less to fit within the campground.
 Reservations can be made at least one day up to 11 months in advance.
 Pets are permitted, but not allowed on the biking trails.

-Bring your binoculars along in the travel trailer when you visit Alafia!
-Creatures big and small enjoy this area just as much as its human visitors.
+Bring your binoculars along in the travel trailer when you visit Alafia River State Park because creatures big and small enjoy this area just as much as its human visitors.
 Visitors to Alafia have reported sightings of tortoises, alligators, otters, wild pigs, owls, wading birds, and many others.
 Bring your birding books and wildlife viewing logs along while you wander the park and see what you can find.
 Maybe someone in your group will see a less common Red-Shouldered Hawk.
 Make a game of it and see who can record the most colors or the most species of your favorite animal type!